danman113/TrelloTodoSync/README.md

 # TrelloTodoSync
-Sync your in-file todo list to trello
+Sync your in-file todo list to trello board